Rimantadine

 Rimantadine (INN, sold under the trade name Flumadine) is an orally administered antiviral drug used to treat, and in rare cases prevent, influenzavirus A infection.
 When taken within one to two days of developing symptoms, rimantadine can shorten the duration and moderate the severity of influenza.
 Rimantadine can mitigate symptoms, including fever.
 Both rimantadine and the similar drug amantadine are derivates of adamantane.
 Rimantadine is found to be more effective than amantadine because when used the patient displays fewer symptoms.
 Rimantadine was approved by the Food and Drug Administration (FDA) in 1994.

 Rimantadine was approved for medical use in 1993.
 Seasonal H3N2 and 2009 pandemic flu samples tested have shown resistance to rimantadine, and it is no longer recommended to prescribe for treatment of the flu.

-Medical use
+Medical uses

 Influenza A

 Rimantadine inhibits influenza activity by binding to amino acids in the M2 transmembrane channel and blocking proton transport across the M2 channel.
 Rimantadine is believed to inhibit influenza's viral replication, possibly by preventing the uncoating of the virus's protective shells, which are the envelope and capsid.
 The M2 channel is known to be responsible for viral replication in the influenza virus.
 Genetic studies suggest that the virus M2 protein, an ion channel specified by virion M2 gene, plays an important role in the susceptibility of influenza A virus to inhibition by rimantadine.

 Rimantadine is bound inside the pore to amantadine specific amino acid binding sites with hydrogen binding and van der Waals interactions.
 The ammonium group (with neighboring water molecules) is positioned towards the C terminus with the amantadane group is positioned towards the N-terminus when bound inside the M2 pore.